emmanuelbitang/teamify/README.md

 # Teamify

-A web application that shows a list of current Team users using React.
+A responsive web application that shows a list of current Team users using React.

 ![Teamify_image](images/teamify.jpg)